ElinaKim/mindbloom/README.md

 npm i
 ```

-The app uses knex to run queries and manage db migrations
+The app uses Knex to run queries and manage db migrations

 #### Database